vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 - Customer that wants to order a Meal from a specific Restaurant
 - Chef that needs to know what to prepare and when
 - Restaurant Owner that manages the  business
-- Driver that is picks up and delivers the meals
+- Driver that picks up and delivers the meals

 ### Notional Architecture (a.k.a.
 Boris Diagram)
 This diagram is the result of collaboration with the technical stakeholder to determine what Services (blue) and interactions between those Services should exist.

 ![Notional Architecture](/learningpaths/swift-monolith-modernization/images/notional-architecture-01.jpg#center)

-And the SNAP diagrams, which documents the API definitions, corresponding data, and external systems needed to support the flow:
+And the SNAP diagrams, which document the API definitions, corresponding data, and external systems needed to support the flow:

 ![SNAP Diagram](/learningpaths/swift-monolith-modernization/images/snap-01.jpg#center)

 ## Implementation
-In this article, we’re going to focus on the Restaurant and Driver business capabilities and not implement the User Interface, but implement the API so the User Interfaces could be developed separately.
+In this article, we’re going to focus on the `Restaurant` and `Driver` business capabilities and not implement the User Interface, but implement the API so the User Interfaces could be developed separately.

 ### Options

-While there are many ways to implement the business capabilities, from my experience, these  options appear the most promising:
+While there are many ways to implement the business capabilities, from my experience, these three options appear the most promising:

-1. The first option is a three-layered architecture where Business Layer Services are able to execute CRUD (Create Read Update Delete) operations on multiple entities at the Data Access Layer.
+1. The first option is a __three-layered architecture__ where Business Layer Services leverage CRUD (Create Read Update Delete) operations on multiple entities at the Data Access Layer.
 The Presentation Layer provides the API which translates the API model into one or multiple Business Layer Services method calls.
-Note that the Business Layer Services usually consists of more fine grained methods than the API.
+Note that the Business Layer usually consists of more fine-grained methods than the API.

-2. A second option is also a three-layered architecture in which Business Layer Services apply the Repository Pattern to load and persist entities as a whole aggregate (combination of multiple (database) entities) to make sure the aggregate is always in a valid state.
+2. A second option is also a __three-layered architecture__ in which Business Layer Services apply the __[Repository Pattern](https://martinfowler.com/eaaCatalog/repository.html)__ to load and persist entities as a whole aggregate (combination of multiple (database) entities) to make sure the aggregate is always in a valid state.
 The Business Layer Services are then modeled after the API and the  Presentation Layer is only translating the API model towards the Business model.
 This strategy limits the logic in the Presentation Layer which is a good thing as business decisions are done within the Business Layer and the Presentation Layer can easily be extended with other (technology) channels.

-3. A third option is to combine Hexagonal Architecture with a core containing Domain Driven Design (DDD) Aggregates and Services.
+3. A third option is to combine __[Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software))__ with a core containing Domain Driven Design (DDD) Aggregates and Services.
 Hexagonal Architecture is also known as Ports and Adapters as the core is available by defined interfaces (Ports) and the core can communicate with dependent services by interfaces.
-These Ports are implemented by Adapters which are technology dependent, e.g. database interaction or user interaction by HTTP JSON/API.
+These Ports are implemented by Adapters that are technology dependent, e.g. database interaction or user interaction by HTTP JSON/API.
 More information about Driving (Primary) and/or Driven (Secondary) adapters can be found here.
 Every Aggregate Root will handle Commands and submit Domain events and make sure the Aggregate is always in a consistent and valid state.
 The persistence of the Aggregate will be taken care of by Repositories, implemented as an Adapter.
 Another Adapter provides the API as HTTP/JSON endpoint.

 ![Implementation options](/learningpaths/swift-monolith-modernization/images/implementation-options.jpg#center)

 The first two options have the benefit of implementing a common application architecture in which a lot of functionality is bundled in a single runtime.

-With the first option the Business Layer is able to read all the database entities or create even an intermediate view upon multiple entity states to handle business logic.
-A downside of this is the potential tight-coupling between entities that is not necessarily needed.
+With the first option, the Business Layer can read all the database entities or create even an intermediate view upon multiple entity states to handle business logic.
+A downside of this is the potential tight coupling between entities that are not necessarily needed.
 Another potential problem is that in order to test the Business Layer correctly one should have a lot of test data combinations, scattered over multiple entities, available to support the business logic.
 In the future, this same highly coupled architecture can quickly make the codebase unmaintainable, especially after a few iterations or if the shared knowledge base is compromised because a development team member rotates out.
-In order to test one needs both the Business Layer and Data Layer in place.
+To test one service, both the Business Layer and Data Layer need to be in place.

-The second option already provides some safeguards regarding tight-coupling: using the Repository Pattern the Business Layer could only load and persist whole Aggregates: entities that are always in valid state according to business rules.
+The second option already provides some safeguards regarding tight coupling: using the Repository Pattern the Business Layer could only load and persist whole Aggregates: entities that are always in a valid state according to business rules.
 This option makes it also easier to test: the Aggregate can be tested in isolation, apart from the loading and persisting: separating the concerns.

 A possible downside of the third option is that time is required upfront to model what belongs to the Core.
-During the Event Storming and Boris exercise the Aggregates are already roughly sketched.
+During the Event Storming and Boris exercises, the Aggregates are already roughly sketched.
 As the Aggregates are part of the Core and do not share any technology dependency (except the programming language constructs) one could test the business logic in isolation.
-Any dependency -like persistence of Aggregates or messaging infrastructure- are modeled as Ports and can be tested in isolation with the technology of the implementation (e.g. ORM Framework).
+Any dependency -like persistence of Aggregates or messaging infrastructure- is modeled as Ports and can be tested in isolation with the technology of the implementation (e.g. ORM Framework).

-As each Aggregate has its own Repository, and communication between Aggregates is via Ports (or via Domain Events) it is fairly easy to separate out multiple microservices in the future.
+As each Aggregate has its own Repository, and communication between Aggregates is via Ports (or via Domain Events) it is fairly easy to separate multiple microservices in the future.

 Eventually, this Hexagonal Architecture could be extended with other application architectures such as Event Sourcing for Aggregate state and Command Query Responsibility Segregation (CQRS) to separate read from write models.

-For this article we'll continue with the third option as it provides an improved modularity.
+For this article, we'll opt for the third option as it provides improved modularity.

 ## First iteration

 In the first iteration, let’s work on two stories:

 1. As a customer
    I want to know what meals are available so that I can make an informed decision on what to order.
    Acceptance criteria:
-   When I retrieve the menu I get all meals that are available
+   When I retrieve the menu I get all available meals.

 2. As a restaurant owner